17bcs029/17bcs029.github.io/README.md

 ### Contribution

 All contributions are welcome!
+Remember to click on fork and then clone/download before submit a pull request (PR)

 ### Motivate your self to contribute

-I have a personal philosophy in life: If somebody else can do something that I'm doing, they should do it.
-And what I want to do is find things that would represent a unique contribution to the world - the contribution that only I, and my portfolio of talents, can make happen.
+I have a personal philosophy in life: If somebody else can do something what I'm doing, they should do it.
+And what I want to do is find things that would represent a unique contribution to the world - the contribution that I and my portfolio of talents, can make happen.
 Those are my priorities in life.